Browsing all articles from December, 2009

 We’re still missing Wifi, Audio, and you’ll notice that sleep doesn’t quite work yet.

-To install those, we’ll need to download some extra Kext’s, and replace the wifi card.
+To install those, we’ll need to set some BIOS parameters, and replace the wifi card.

 The N310 is reasonably easy to disassemble, just remove all the plastic plugs underneath (including the larger feet ones), and remove the screws.
 Gently remove the case bottom, and replace the wifi card.